jamd315/qBittorrentNextcloudIntegration/README.md

-# QBitTorrent Nextcloud Integration
+# qBittorrent Nextcloud Integration

 ## Environment variables

-* `QBITTORRENT_URL`  The url that the qbittorrent webui can be reached on.  e.g. https://qbittorrent.example.com
+* `QBITTORRENT_URL`  The url that the qBittorrent WebUI can be reached on.  e.g. https://qbittorrent.example.com
-* `QBITTORRENT_USERNAME`  The username for the qbittorrent webui.
+* `QBITTORRENT_USERNAME`  The username for the qBittorrent WebUI.
-* `QBITTORRENT_PASSWORD`  The password for the qbuttorrent webui.
+* `QBITTORRENT_PASSWORD`  The password for the qBittorrent WebUI.
 * `QBITTORRENT_DONE_TAG`  The tag that will mark downloads that have been scanned, defaults to "qbnc_done".
 * `NEXTCLOUD_USER`  The nextcloud user with the downloads path
 * `NEXTCLOUD_REL_DOWNLOADS_PATH`  The relative path within the `NEXTCLOUD_USER`'s files.